ganeti/ganeti/doc/design-node-security.rst

 - Whether no node tries to use the certificate of another node.
 In particular, it is important to check that no normal node tries to use the certificate of a master candidate.
+- Whether there are still self-signed client certificates in use (from a pre 2.12.4 Ganeti version).

 Crypto renewal